refandhika/sedikitacakv3-api/README.md

 ---

 To Do:
+- Add image upload capability
-- Add custom ordering capability to `project` and `hobby`
+- Add mailing capability for contact forms
 - Add guest account functionality for demo purpose
-- Add mailing capability for contact forms

 ---